 As more specific recommendations, ESA suggests that investment horizon should refer to a concrete timeframe or class of the investment horizon and avoid usage of generic descriptions such as ‘up to maturity.’
 Where risk class of the PRIIP is mentioned, the improved readability should be respected, and thus the concrete class should be listed, e.g., “the investor should be willing to assume a risk of 3 out of 7…”.
 It should be clarified if the loss-bearing capacity description takes both credit and market risk into account.

-Supervisory statement of ESA is the first significant guidance in respect to product description section of the PRIIP KIDs.
-It comes at the time when manufactures are trying to adapt to the new regulatory requirements, initiated by the ESA quick-fix changes to the PRIIP RTS (Regulatory Technical Standards) and the UK Financial Conduct Authority amendments to the UK PRIIP regime.
+The supervisory statement of ESA is the first significant guidance with respect to product description section of the PRIIP KIDs.
+It comes at a time when manufacturers are trying to adapt to the new regulatory requirements, initiated by the ESA quick-fix changes to the PRIIP RTS (Regulatory Technical Standards) and the UK Financial Conduct Authority amendments to the UK PRIIP regime.
 This opens a potential third parallel update stream.
-As a result, many PRIIP manufacturers could suffer from the increased regulatory pressure as well as additional workload in 2022.
+As a result, many PRIIP manufacturers could suffer from the increased regulatory pressure as well as the additional workload in 2022.

 Nevertheless, we will continue to review and optimize them to ensure that all recommendations are fully taken into account.
 At the same time, we encourage our partners and PRIIP manufacturers to actively review the ESA recommendations.

 Please do not hesitate to contact us with any feedback or comments you may have.
-We look forward to support and assist you.
+We look forward to supporting and assisting you.